 It’s an iyashikei (slice-of-life manga that heals the reader) as well as seinen manga, so this one is full of heartfelt as well as tough moments and it focuses on realism too.
 It gets deep into the meaning of life, what it means to be human, etc, and it’s a highly relatable series, which is further enhanced by the fact that it mirrors reality.
-The characters, and their personalities as well as their lives, are believable, and it's easy to get behind the characters and their stories really resonated with me.
+The characters, and their personalities as well as their lives, are believable, and it’s easy to get behind the characters and their stories resonated with me.

-All and all, it’s one that connected with me deeply emotionally, and personally.
+All and all, it connects with me deeply emotionally, and personally.
 It reminds me a lot of Your Lie in April in ways, but Barakamon too, so if you enjoy either, I highly recommend getting into this one when it releases this year!

 Dark Gathering by Kenichi Kondō

-Dark Gathering is an exciting supernatural horror series releasing from Viz in 2023.
-The story follows Keitaro Gentoga, a college freshman who has been haunted by his ability to attract spirits and the collateral damage it's caused in the past.
+Dark Gathering is an exciting supernatural horror series released from Viz in 2023.
+The story follows Keitaro Gentoga, a college freshman who has been haunted by his ability to attract spirits and the collateral damage it’s caused in the past.
 In an attempt to blend into society, he becomes a private tutor—but supernatural danger returns when his first student, Yayoi Hozuki, enlists him in her quest to find the spirit that took her mother away.

 It’s really good, has a unique art style, intriguing premise, and cool designs, and it shows a lot of promise so far.
-For these reasons and more, it’s one that I highly recommend keeping an eye out on, because it’s one that’s going to catch fire in the next few years.
+For these reasons and more, it’s one that I highly recommend keeping an eye out on, because it’s going to catch fire in the next few years.

 Dark, supernatural fantasies, like Kemono Jihen, Shadows House, and Mieruko-chan are series I enjoy, and Dark Gathering is very much in the same vein as these types of series.
 It contains topics and themes, like the occult, that are interesting too.
 This one is pretty dark and horror-filled, more so than other shonen I’ve read, so if you are a fan of horror, you’ll be surprised to see the panels that show up in this series.

 Soloist in a Cage by Shiro Moriya